x-t/x220-catalina-efi/README.md

 ![sc](https://i.arxius.io/d20e0112.png)

+## Observation - Display brightness

+Brightness seems to be messed up in Catalina, with it being almost 5 notches brighter in Mojave or High Sierra.
+I don't remember a difference with/without `AppleBacklightInjector.kext`

 ## Installation changes from Mojave

 * No need to boot back into the installer to run the post-install tool, the patches are applied during the install.